Bulk image watermark with NodeJS and Jimp

 The I define the waterMark asynchronous function which accepts a path to an image as an argument and does all the magic:

-2. Then the watermark image is resized based on the size of the large image and the WATERMARK_RESIZE_RATIO variable.
+jimp- the library returnsJimpobjects which will be manipulated and used later on. - Then the watermark image is resized based on the size of the large image and the

-4. Then based on the WATERMARK_POSITION variable I get the x and y coordinates of the position of the watermark over the image.
+WATERMARK_POSITIONvariable I get the x and y coordinates of the position of the watermark over the image. - Then I use

 In my case I had a 1.86 GB worth of images with various sizes and all of them needed a watermark.